csiro-dcfp/doppyo/README.md

 `which python`

 **2)**   Clone the pyLatte Bitbucket repository to your local machine.
-At the desired location:
+At the desired location, run:

 `git clone https://<userid>@bitbucket.csiro.au/scm/df/pylatte.git`